windkh/node-red-contrib-telegrambot/README.md

 - **Chosen Inline Result** which is triggered when a user has chosen a result from an inline query.
 - **Poll** which is triggered when a poll is created.
 - **Poll Answer** which is triggered when a poll is answered.
+- **My Chat Member** which is triggered when the status of the bot is changed.
+- **Chat Join Request** which is triggered when a chat join request is issued.
+Note that - **Chat Member** is deactivated as it requires special rights by the bot and modifications in polling.

 ### Configuration